mvonballmo/CSharpHandbook/3_usage.md

 This blog post [Optional argument corner cases, part four](http://blogs.msdn.com/b/ericlippert/archive/2011/05/19/optional-argument-corner-cases-part-four.aspx) by Eric Lippert discusses the problem in more detail.

 > [Optional arguments can lead to] fairly serious versioning issue[s]. [...]
 The lesson here is to think carefully about the scenario with the long term in mind.
 If you suspect that you will be changing a default value and you want the callers to pick up the change without recompilation, don't use a default value in the argument list; make two overloads, where the one with fewer parameters calls the other.

+### Expression-bodied Members

+* Use expression-bodied members for simple properties and methods.
+* The same rules apply as for any other expression; use a standard property or method body for complex logic.
+* Do not use expression-bodied members for constructors and finalizers.

 ### `tuples`